karthikvkreddy/A_Start_to_EKS/Autoscaling/VPA/readme.md

 ...
 ```

 We can see that the original pod reserves 100 millicpu of CPU and 50 Mebibytes of memory.
 For this example application, 100 millicpu is less than the pod needs to run, so it is CPU-constrained.
 It also reserves much less memory than it needs.
-The Vertical Pod Autoscaler `vpa-recommender` deployment analyzes the helloearth pods to see if the CPU and memory requirements are appropriate.
+The Vertical Pod Autoscaler `vpa-recommender` deployment analyzes the helloworld pods to see if the CPU and memory requirements are appropriate.
 If adjustments are needed, the `vpa-updater` relaunches the pods with updated values.

 Now, get a shell for the `helloworld` container:
 ```bash